meetbryce/unify/docs/INFORMATION_SCHEMA.md

 guid   timestamp    pulls         github          github        json blob

-## Non-adapter tables
+## Non-connector tables

-Unify maintains table metadata even for tables and views that are NOT created by adapters.
+Unify maintains table metadata even for tables and views that are NOT created by connectors.
 Any `SELECT ..
 INTO` or `CREATE VIEW` operation will update a record in `information_schema.tables` that tracks the population event for the table.

 ## Implementation